ssksuhas/ssksuhas/README.md

 ## About Me

 Greetings!
 I am Suhas Kshirsagar, currently pursuing a BSc in Computer Science at Fergusson College, Pune.
-My proficiency extends across diverse programming languages such as C, C++, HTML, CSS, and JavaScript.
+My proficiency extends across diverse programming languages such as C, C++, Java, Python, HTML, CSS, and JavaScript.
 In addition to my strong foundation in data structures and algorithms, I am deeply fascinated by the possibilities in artificial intelligence (AI) and machine learning (ML).

 ## Contact Information